Alabama claims the 2012 Women's Golf National Championship.

 Potter was named Southern Conference Coach of the Year eight times and led his Furman teams to 36 tournament titles while his Tide teams have captured 24 tournament wins, which puts him among the leaders for all active women's golf coaches with 60 total victories.
 To put that remarkable statistic in perspective, the Alabama women's golf program had won only 19 team tournament titles through the beginning of the 2005-06 season, a span of 31 years.

 Led by Potter, the Paladins won 10 Southern Conference Championships since the tournament's inception in 1994, including the 2004-05 championship.

 One of the most important standards of success for any coach in major collegiate athletics is the ability to place players into the professional ranks while guiding them to a degree.
 Measuring Potter by these standards again places him among the very best in the nation.
-Since Potter's arrival at Alabama, four of his players have earned their LPGA Tour card, with Suh, Ekey, Pancake and Kirby all full-time members in 2014.
-Meadow finished third at the 2014 U.S. Women's Open and is on the cusp of earning her LPGA Tour card for the 2015 season.
+Since Potter's arrival at Alabama, five of his players have earned their LPGA Tour card, with Suh, Ekey, Pancake and Kirby all full-time members in 2014.
+Meadow finished third at the 2014 U.S. Women's Open and earned her LPGA Tour card for the 2015 season.

 In the exceedingly competitive LPGA atmosphere, Potter's former players have enjoyed long, successful careers in professional golf.
 Through the end of the 2013 season, former Potter pupils had amassed 80-plus seasons on tour and more than $10 million in career earnings.
 Pepper - a former Furman standout and Paladin Hall-of-Famer - had an illustrious LPGA career, winning 17 events, including the 1992 and 1999 Kraft Nabisco Championships.
 She earned more than $5 million in career winnings before ending her 20-year professional career in 2003.